tedpearson/electric-usage-downloader/README.md

 specifying an "hourly" interval, but since January 2024 only hourly data has been available via CSV.
 That's why I reverse engineered the API instead of automating a download of the CSV as I had previously done.

-Data can be imported into InfluxDB or VictoriaMetrics.
+Data can be imported into InfluxDB or VictoriaMetrics, or exported as a CSV file.

 ## Config